Electronic morse burst encoder

 battery charge circuit is combined with the audio monitoring output (MON).

-a red LED, directly to the batteries.
-This way, the voltage from the external
+via a red LED, directly to the batteries.
+This way, the voltage from the

-zener diode is used to protect the batteries, and hence the rest of the circuit,
+A 9V1 zener diode is used to protect the batteries, and hence the rest of the

-against excessive voltages.
-In our MMP this zener diode was shorted as a result
+circuit, against excessive voltages.
+In our MMP this zener diode was broken

-that was found with an SP-15 radio set.
+with an SP-15 spy radio set from Belgium.

-The device was clearly intended to fit the crystal socket of the FS-7
+The device was clearly intended to be fitted into the crystal socket of the

-transmitter, had its own crystal socket on top and a knob at
+FS-7 transmitter.
+Furthermore it had its own crystal socket at the top

 A short piece of cable came out of the device at one of its corners,